Your Record of Work Activities (ROA)

 You must complete your record within 150 days of the start of any new term or appointment.
-Once you’ve prepared this log, it’s also your responsibility to submit it to the clerk of your governing board no later than 180 days of taking office.
+Once you’ve prepared your ROA, it’s also your responsibility to submit it to the clerk of your governing board no later than 180 days of taking office.

 If, after preparing your initial three-month record of work activities, you decide it is not representative of the average number of hours you generally work, you may submit a new record for an alternate three-month period.
 Preparing this new record of work activities will help your employer accurately determine your number of days worked for the Retirement System report and help you receive a timely and accurate benefit when you retire.